 You know how they say that Rome wasn’t built in a day?
 The same can be said for travelling in the city: there is just NO WAY you could only spend an afternoon there.
 This is by far one of my favourite destinations, offering a crazy amount of history, incredible dining, beautiful scenery and Italian hospitality.
 I have yet to meet a person who’s visited Rome who didn’t fall completely in love with it.

 Now, where to go?
-Even if you meticulously plan out your trip ahead of time, there’s a good chance you will still see a landmark that hundreds of tourists are taking photos of and wonder, ‘What’s that?’
+Even if you meticulously plan your Italy itinerary ahead of time, there’s a good chance you will still see a landmark that hundreds of tourists are taking photos of and wonder, ‘What’s that?’
 Places like the Spanish Steps, Trevi Fountain and Piazza Navona will only command about 20 minutes of your time, but landmarks like the Vatican and Colosseum need at least half a day each, if not more.

 It’s also VERY IMPORTANT to be aware of timing.
 I once missed getting into the Vatican Museum by about 15 minutes, because we didn’t make it on time for the final admission—despite closing time being hours away.
 While waiting in queues, you will occasionally be offered the ‘chance’ to buy a ticket to skip the line.
 A few people ahead of me in the Vatican line one morning paid about €20 for this option—and lo and behold, I was only about four feet behind them in the ticket line when the admission office opened.
 In summary: pay your way to the front at your own risk.

 Quick list of attractions (prices and times as of 2013)

 - Colosseum: €9 for a two day pass.
 Open 8:30am-6:15pm.
 Includes admission to the Palatine (gardens and ruins) and the Roman Forum which is open from 8:30am-7:30pm Monday to Saturday, and from 8:30am-6:15pm on Sunday.